Gmail Multiple Inboxes

 Under "Current searches for the multiple inboxes," I input the additional inboxes I'd like in my inbox.
 These correspond with the labels I mentioned in step four.
 In order to properly display these inboxes, be sure to use the format "is:label-name."
 Your queries will need to be lower-case and use dashes instead of spaces.

-You can also select the max number of emails that can appear in each inbox at a time - similar to how Gmail automatically displays 50 emails per page in your primary inbox.
+You can also select the max number of emails that can appear in each inbox at a time -- like how Gmail automatically displays 50 emails per page in your primary inbox.
 I also opt to have my new multiples inboxes appear to the right of my main inbox (as shown in the visual in step seven).

 7. Click "Save Changes" to head back to your organized inbox.